OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }

 If this group is contained in another group (recursively) then either possibility of 2) chosen by the admin could change the compatibility units of the other group.
+This can only happen when a group is edited (a new group cannot be in another group).
 The cases here are the same as the ones just described but the action taken is different:

 1. The change in this group's compatible units does not change the compatible units of the other group.
 This is a safe change so nothing needs to be done.
 2. The change in this group's compatible units does change the compatible units of the the other group.
 This has two subgroups: